paderevski/aos/aos-10/vectors/complex-intro.md

 # Practice Problems on Complex Numbers

-Below are 20 practice problems covering a range of topics related to complex numbers, including basic operations, representation in the Argand plane, De Moivre's Theorem, and finding roots.
-These problems are designed to reinforce your understanding and application of complex numbers in various contexts.

-### Basic Operations with Complex Numbers

 1. **Addition**: Find $(3 + 4i) + (-1 + 2i)$.
 2. **Subtraction**: Calculate $(5 - 3i) - (2 + i)$.